KevinJC23/Diabetes-PredictiveAnalytics/README.md

 ## Evaluation
 ### Classification Report
 This report presents the evaluation metrics of each model's performance by summarizing the following:
-- **Precision**: Measures the accuracy of positive predictions that made by the model.
-This metrics indicates the proportion of correctly predicted positive instances out of all predicted as positive.
+- **Precision**: Measures the accuracy of positive predictions made by the model.
+This metric indicates the proportion of correctly predicted positive instances out of all predicted as positive.
 - **Recall**: Measures the ability of the model to identify positive instances.
 This metric indicates how many propositions from all of the positive examples that successfully detected by the model.
 - **F1-score**: The harmonic mean of both precision and recall, balancing both metrics into a single value.
-It's useful when dealing with dataset that has an imbalanced class distribution.
+It's useful when dealing with a dataset that has an imbalanced class distribution.
 - **Support**: The number of actual instances of each class in the dataset gives a view of the class proportion that was evaluated.
 Therefore, we can understand the data distribution on that model.

+Here are the results of the comparison analysis from each model:
-#### LinearSVC
+- #### LinearSVC

 ```
               precision    recall  f1-score   support